Common Employer and Broker Partner Questions Related to COVID-19

 To our partners:

 Update 12/27/20: Appropriation Act Provides Increased Flexibility for Health and Dependent Care FSAs – read our initial notice from 12/29/20.
-More info coming soon.
+Affected clients were contacted directly with more information.

 Update 5/15/20: The Department of Labor and the IRS have been busy, with several new rulings released in the last 10 days.
 These primarily affect FSA, HRA, and COBRA deadlines.
 See our 5/13 webinar recording for more information.
 We’ll be providing additional details soon as we review these changes and make system adjustments accordingly.